ISSArt-LLC/ISSArt-LLC.github.io/posts/2017-10-19-java-web-service-works.md

 And, a few words about requests.
 Based on a URL, a server “understands” what kind of request is received, and transfers this request further for processing.

-Let’s give an example.
+Let's give an example.
 Say, there is an online store.
 The page \\delivery will show the delivery methods.
 It is static, so, the web server will generate it directly, without the participation of the app server.

 The page \\goods will show the list of goods, it is dynamic.
 The page \\top10 will show the top 10 products, it is dynamic.